 - Reference yield (for standard module and standard inverter) [Wh/kWp]

-- Sub-hourly forecast for any parameter can be delivered with a resolution of 10, 15, 20 or 30 minutes.
-Sub-hourly values are obtained through interpola- tion for the specific site.
+- Sub-hourly forecast for any parameter with a resolution of 10, 15, 20, or 30 minutes.
+Sub-hourly forecasts are obtained through interpolation, taking into account the sun position with respect to a given site.

 - Forecast for more than 72 hours (up to 7 days)